Add, remove & assign phone numbers on demand

 We’ve put together a handy alphabetised list of common texting terminology, to get you talking texts in no time.

 A2P stands for application-to-person, which is a method of messaging from an online application to a user on a mobile phone.
 This differs from traditional texting, where the message is sent from mobile to mobile.
 A2P is very useful for sending broadcast SMS.

 A sender ID is what your customers see when you send them a message.
 It is called ‘alphanumeric’ because it can be a combination of numbers and letters — whichever ones you choose.
 However, in this setting, messaging is only one-way and customers can’t reply.
 Alphanumeric sender IDs also only work in supported countries.

 Since SMS has a short character limit, binary messages encode text as binary characters, or bytes.
 This helps to get around the limit and means that you can send images and even ringtones via a binary SMS gateway.
 Some languages like Arabic, Chinese, Korean and Russian need specific characters in binary messages.

 Similar to binary messages (above) this is another method to overcome the short character limit on SMS.
 This type of message is where a message is split up into smaller parts, sent as individual messages, then recombined when they reach the recipient’s phone.
 It requires additional info to be added to each message to identify and order each part of the message.

-Some business SMS providers will supply delivery reports, which sends you a report for every message sent out.
+Some business SMS providers will supply delivery reports, which send you a report for every message sent out.
 However, different countries may have different accuracies when it comes to delivery reports, and there are several different types of delivery reports.

 This is a numeric type of sender ID, which means it cannot include letters.
 You determine it in advance, and it can’t be changed based on the receiver’s specific needs.
 It is effectively the mobile number that your customer will see displayed on their phone.